-The Rhetoric and Communication Studies major prepares students for careers that demand good communication skills and theoretical understanding of communication, including social and human services, business, and law.
-It emphasizes communication theory, the study and practice of rhetoric, and basic research methods (as well as context-specific training).
+The Rhetoric and Communication Studies major prepares students for careers that demand good communication skills including social and human services, business, and law.
+The major emphasizes communication theory, the study and practice of rhetoric, and basic research methods (as well as context-specific training).